Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon RX 6600 XT should be a lot faster than the GeForce GTX 650 Ti 2GB overall. (explain)
+Memory BandwidthTheoretically, the Radeon RX 6600 XT should perform much faster than the GeForce GTX 650 Ti 2GB in general. (explain)

-Texel RateThe Radeon RX 6600 XT is a lot (approximately 324%) more effective at texture filtering than the GeForce GTX 650 Ti 2GB. (explain)
+Texel RateThe Radeon RX 6600 XT is a lot (approximately 324%) more effective at AF than the GeForce GTX 650 Ti 2GB. (explain)

-Pixel RateThe Radeon RX 6600 XT is quite a bit (approximately 748%) better at AA than the GeForce GTX 650 Ti 2GB, and able to handle higher resolutions better. (explain)
+Pixel RateThe Radeon RX 6600 XT is quite a bit (approximately 748%) better at AA than the GeForce GTX 650 Ti 2GB, and also will be able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison